This Simple Buffalo Plaid Table Setting is what I wish Christmas dinner would look like this year.

-Instead, we will bring up the card tables again like we did for Thanksgiving, move the place settings, and spread our immediate family of eight out to separate tables for individuals or couples, all about 10 feet apart.
+Instead, we will bring up the card tables again as we did for Thanksgiving, move the place settings, and spread our immediate family of eight out to separate tables for individuals or couples, all about 10 feet apart.

 The rest of the time we will wear our masks, and dream of that time coming soon, when life will return to “normal”.
 When we can crowd as many people around this table as can fit.
 Where we can see everyone’s smile, and celebrate without worry that someone may get sick.

 There’s nothing I love more than having my people gathered together, talking, laughing, reminiscing.

 Cooking for my family, making memories, celebrating traditions and making new ones… There’s such a comfort and peace in that familiar routine.